 Minnesota Statutes Chapter 354 sets the rates for the employee and employer contributions.
 These Statutes are established and amended by the State Legislature.
-Coordinated and Basic Plan members are required to contribute 6.0% and 9.5%, respectively, of their annual covered salary during 2012 as employee contributions.
-The TRA employer contribution rates are 6.0% for Coordinated Plan members and 10.0% for Basic Plan members during 2012.
-Total covered payroll salaries for all TRA members state-wide during the year ended June 30, 2012 was approximately \$ 3.87 billion.
-TRA covered payroll for all members state-wide for the years ended June 30, 2011 and 2010 were \$ 3.84 billion and \$ 3.79 billion, respectively.
-The Academy's contributions for the years ended June 30, 2013, 2012 and 2011 were \$ 50,725, \$ 40,820 and \$ 35,843, respectively, equal to the required contributions for each year as set by state statute.
+Coordinated and Basic Plan members are required to contribute 6.5% and 10.0%, respectively, of their annual covered salary during 2013 as employee contributions.
+The TRA employer contribution rates are 6.5% for Coordinated Plan members and 10.5% for Basic Plan members during 2013.
+Total covered payroll salaries for all TRA members state-wide during the year ended June 30, 2013 was approximately \$ 3.92 billion.
+TRA covered payroll for all members state-wide for the years ended June 30, 2012 and 2011 were \$ 3.87 billion and \$ 3.84 billion, respectively.
+The Academy's contributions for the years ended June 30, 2014, 2013 and 2012 were \$ 54,701, \$ 50,725 and \$ 40,820, respectively, equal to the required contributions for each year as set by state statute.

 The 2010 State Legislature approved employee and employer contribution rate increases to be phased in over a four year period beginning July 1, 2011.
-Employee and employer contribution rates will rise 0.5% each year of the four year period.
+Employee and employer contribution rates will rise 0.5% each year of the four year period, ending in 2014.
 Beginning July 1, 2014, TRA Coordinated Plan employee and employer contribution rates will each be 7.5%.